 This is a big mistake – if you immerse yourself in cold water after a sauna or jump into a cold plunge tub, you need to get completely wet, including your head!

 Cold water constricts the blood vessels, and the blood moves to where they are widest.
-In other words, if you don’t cool down your head, a large amount of blood will go there at once, which will damage the circulation in your head and cause discomfort or headaches.
+In other words, if you don’t cool down your head, a significant amount of blood may rush there, potentially leading to discomfort or headaches.

 Drinking too much alcohol